KCL-BMEIS/OOP/week6A.md

 }
 ```

-Note that the `Straight` class only not needs one additional data member: its
-length
-- it will already have the `m_type` and `m_next` data members from the base class!

-As for the `Straight` segment, we need only one additional data member: the tip
+In this case, we need also only one additional data member: its length
-length

 ---